zhaoxiaofei/bindash/README.md

  - p-value for the mutation distance
  - Jaccard Index between Q and T

+According to our experiments and theoretical analysis, sketch size (the skethchsize64 option) shoule be larger than 188 (that is actual sketch size is larger than ~12,000) to be accurate for genome pairs with ANI above 99.5%

 # How BinDash works:

 By default, BinDash uses the optimally densified MinHash proposed by Shrivastava.
 This MinHash technique allows for efficient compression and fast comparison.